prione/recoder/README.md

 2. Press the red button to star recording

-   *Select the recording source with the radio button and combo box: speaker (internal audio) / mic (external audio) *Recording devices can be switched either before or during recording.
+   *Select the recording source with the radio button and combo box: speaker (internal audio) / mic (external audio) *Recording devices can be switched either before or during recording

 4. Press the red button to end recording
 5. Save file